 BNTF’s support is available to community groups, NGOs, and government agencies in the participating countries.
 Most grants range from about US$30 thousand to US$500 thousand.

-The BNTF provides contact information for its local offices in each participating country ( Belize, The Commonwealth of Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, and the Turks and Caicos Islands).
+The BNTF provides contact information for its local offices in each participating country ( Belize, The Commonwealth of Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, and the Turks and Caicos Islands) on the website.

 Geographical Distribution of Grant Activities in Developing Countries